aaronjojo2020401-hue/E-Commerce-website-project-/README.md

 🌍 Environmentally themed design promoting sustainable shopping<br>
 🌿 Eco Token System

-One of the standout features of this project is the Eco Token reward system:
+One of the standout features of this project is the Eco Token reward system:<br>

-Users earn eco tokens with every purchase
+Users earn eco tokens with every purchase<br>
-Tokens act as a virtual currency within the platform Accumulated tokens can be used to redeem products for free
+Tokens act as a virtual currency within the platform<br>
+Accumulated tokens can be used to redeem products for free<br>

-This feature was designed to simulate a rewards-based system that encourages eco-conscious purchasing behavior.
+This feature was designed to simulate a rewards-based system that encourages eco-conscious purchasing behavior.<br>

 👥 Team Contribution

 This was a group project completed with three other team members.
-I played a key role in:
+I played a key role in:<br>

-Developing the overall website structure
+Developing the overall website structure<br>
-Implementing product pages and UI components Contributing to the cart system and token logic
+Implementing product pages and UI components<br>
+Contributing to the cart system and token logic<br>
-🛠️ Technologies Used
+🛠️ Technologies Used<br>
-HTML
-CSS
+HTML<br>
+CSS<br>
 JavaScript